Digital Atmosphere is a powerful weather forecasting program that allows

 It makes extensive use of techniques and algorithms that are comparable

-and in some cases superior to the National Weather Service's multimillion-dollar computers.
+and in some cases superior to the National Weather Service's multimillion-dollar systems.

 It runs on any Windows system,